Paolo Costagli: Career

 He returned to the United States and moved to New York City in 1991.
 In 1993, he started his gem and antique jewelry business, which sold colored stones.
 He bought signed vintage pieces from known jewelry designers and sold them.
 He learned how to craft jewelry from designers like René Boivin, Suzanne Belperron, and Raymond Templier.
 In 1995, he began designing his jewels.
 His early collections include Florentine (2001), which was inspired by the vivid colors he saw in the Giardino dell'Iris garden in Florence, and Brillante (2003), which was inspired by a tile pattern at the Doge's Palace in Venice.

 In 2008, his Brillante bracelet was included in the permanent collection of The Museum of Arts and Design.

 In 2018, his company started a curated online trunk show, allowing clients all over the world to have access to the products and information behind them.

-He is currently based in New York City on Madison Avenue.
+He currently resides in New York City on Madison Avenue.